-Set forth below is a general description of the types of experiences the Board and the Nominating Committee believe to be particularly relevant to the Company:
+Set forth below is a general description of the types of experiences the Board and the Governance Committee believe to be particularly relevant to the Company:

-- Leadership Experience Directors who have significant leadership experience in major organizations over an extended period of time, such as corporate chief executive officers, provide the Company with valuable insights gained through years of managing complex organizations.
-These individuals understand both the day-to-day operational responsibilities facing senior management and the role directors play in overseeing the affairs of large organizations.
-More than half of the current eleven members of the Board are current or former chief executive officers, and nearly every current director has significant experience leading complex organizations. - Marketing/Consumer Industry Experience Directors with experience identifying, developing and marketing consumer products bring valuable skills that can positively impact the Company's performance.
-Directors with such experience understand consumer needs and wants, recognize products and marketing/advertising campaigns that are likely to resonate with consumers, and are able to identify potential changes in consumer trends and buying habits as well as methods to reach consumers through new media channels. - Innovation and Technology Experience Directors with innovation and technology experience add great value to the Board, especially in light of the Company's continued focus on driving innovation. - International Experience Directors with experience in markets outside the United States bring valuable knowledge to the Company as it operates in foreign markets and in an economy that is increasingly global. - Retail Experience Directors with significant retail experience bring valuable insights that can assist the Company in managing its relationships with its largest retail customers and in developing relationships in new channels.

-• Financial Experience - Directors with an understanding of accounting, finance and financial reporting processes, particularly as they relate to a large, complex business, are critical to the Company.
+- Leadership Experience Directors who have significant leadership experience in major organizations over an extended period of time, such as corporate or governmental chief executives, provide the Company with valuable insights gained through years of managing complex organizations.
+These individuals understand both the day-today operational responsibilities facing senior management and the role directors play in overseeing the affairs of large organizations.
+Several members of the Board are current or former chief executives, and nearly every current director has significant experience leading complex organizations. - Marketing/Consumer Industry Experience Directors with experience identifying, developing and marketing consumer products bring valuable skills that can positively impact the Company's performance.
+Directors with such experience understand consumer needs and wants, recognize products and marketing/advertising campaigns that are likely to resonate with consumers, and are able to identify potential changes in consumer trends and buying habits as well as methods to reach consumers through new media channels. - Innovation and Technology Experience Directors with innovation and technology experience add great value to the Board, especially in light of the Company's continued focus on driving innovation. - International Experience Directors with experience in markets outside the United States bring valuable knowledge to the Company as it operates in foreign markets and in an economy that is increasingly global. - Retail Experience Directors with significant retail experience bring valuable insights that can assist the Company in managing its relationships with its largest retail customers and in developing relationships in new channels. - Financial Experience Directors with an understanding of accounting, finance and financial reporting processes, particularly as they relate to a large, complex business, are critical to the Company.
 Accurate financial reporting is a cornerstone of the Company's success, and directors with financial expertise help provide effective oversight of the Company's financial measures and processes.